Azure/azure-sdk-for-net/doc/Data Plane Code Generation/ServiceDrivenEvolution.md

 ```

 **Notice:**
-Now the helper method has one mpre parameter, so we should call it with `newParameter` `null` as `CreatePutRequiredOptionalRequest(requiredParam, optionalParam, null, context);`.
+Now the helper method has one more parameter, so we should call it with `newParameter` `null` as `CreatePutRequiredOptionalRequest(requiredParam, optionalParam, null, context);`.

 Now calling `client.PutRequiredOptionalAsync("requiredParam", "optionalParam", ErrorOptions.NoThrow)` with V2 will invoke the manual method we added.